Ordinance on application fees and tuition fees at higher education institutions (2010:543)

-- is the member of the family of citizen of an EEA state and has entitlement to residence or to permanent residence in Sweden pursuant to Sections 4 or 7 of Chapter 3a of the Aliens Act (2005:716),
+- is a member of the family of a citizen of an EEA state and has entitlement to residence or to permanent residence in Sweden pursuant to Sections 4 or 7 of Chapter 3a of the Aliens Act (2005:716),

 - is a member of the family of a Swiss citizen and has entitlement to residence or a residence permit in Sweden pursuant to Section 16 of Chapter 4 of the Ordinance on Aliens (2006:97),